Free New York Criminal & Arrest Records Search: Counties & Boroughs

 6. File all of the original documents (Sealing Application, Affidavit, Certificate of Disposition, and all supporting documents) with the court where the conviction was ruled upon

-How To See If Someone Is in a New York (NY) State Prison or Federal Prison
+How To Check Who Is in a New York State or Federal Prison

 Although there is not a specific felony registry, inmates in both federal and state facilities can be found through search portals, as can New York arrest records and criminal history information.

-At the state level, the New York State Department of Corrections and Community Supervision (NYSDOCCS) operates correctional facilities and offers users the NYSDOCCS Inmate Lookup to find incarcerated individuals statewide.13,20
+At the state level, the New York State Department of Corrections & Community Supervision (NYSDOCCS) operates correctional facilities and offers users the NYSDOCCS Inmate Lookup to find incarcerated individuals statewide.13,20

 To use the inmate lookup, searchers can input either the subject’s Departmental Identification Number (DIN) or their name and birth year.